• Homepage

 When we are afraid of something new, we tend to overthink it.
 Overplanning is a natural way to control the situation and feel more prepared.

-You are too afraid to get things done, so you plan every detail because you think it will give you greater chances of being successful.
+You are too afraid to get things done, so you plan every detail because you think it will increase your chances of success.
 But this is actually not how it works.

 Action brings clarity.
 You can be the best at planning.
 But if you don’t get things done, you will still fail.

-Planning is a good thing; you need a clear plan to take action and reach success.
-It only becomes a problem when you end up overplanning and don’t do anything else.
+Planning is a good thing; you need a clear plan to take action and achieve success.
+It only becomes a problem when you over-plan and don’t do anything else.

 Don’t spend too much time writing your plan.
 Focus on the main points of it and start getting things done.